mantidproject/mantid/docs/source/release/v6.3.0/muon.rst

 - Changes have been made to improve the speed of Muon Analysis and Frequency Domain Analysis.
 - The plots no longer use scientific notation for the axis values.
 - On resizing priority is given to plotting.
+- The Sequentially Fit all button is now visible for 4K displays

 Bugfixes
 ########